ben-shepherd/larascript-core/README.md

 - Validate commit messages follow conventional format
 - Run linting and type checking on staged files
 - Ensure code quality standards are maintained

+**Note:** Git hooks are only needed for development.
+When installing this package as a dependency, you can skip the `lefthook install` step.

 ## Testing